makoto-fujiwara/check-update/README.md

   - net/curl
   - devel/p5-Algorithm-Diff (for summary-diff)
   - lang/ruby
-  - rubygems (if ruby is old one, modern ruby already has 'gem')
+  - rubygems (only if ruby is old one, modern ruby already has 'gem')
   - security/mozilla-rootcerts OR security/p5-Mozilla-CA

 ### Setup